Saga Airport with Kids: A Family Arrival Guide for Kyushu’s Smallest International Hub (2026)

 A white bullet train speeds past a mountain.
 (Photo by Spenser Sembrat on Unsplash)

-The JR Kyushu Rail Pass is one of the best-value transport passes in Japan for families — significantly cheaper than the JR-wide Pass for trips that stay within Kyushu, and inclusive of Shinkansen, limited expresses, and the famous D&S sightseeing trains.
-With kids, the pass turns into a major savings (kids 6-11 are half-price; under … Read more
+The JR Kyushu Rail Pass is one of the best-value transport passes in Japan for families.
+For trips that stay within Kyushu, it is significantly cheaper than the JR-wide Pass.
+It covers all Shinkansen, limited expresses, and the famous D&S sightseeing trains.
+With kids the savings grow fast: children aged 6-11 ride at half price, … Read more

 JR Kyushu Sightseeing Trains with Kids: A Family Guide to D&S Trains (2026)